DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_allocations.md

 We’ll ask you for some information about the situation, including the information listed below.
 Before querying your allocation, you should make sure that children cannot access a device privately, or by being lent a device already owned by your school.

-You can only request more devices when you are facing a disruption, not in advance.

 You’ll need to provide anonymised evidence that confirms:

 * the year groups of the pupils for whom you are requesting additional devices
 * how you’ve identified that these pupils are disadvantaged (such as whether pupils are pupil premium or in receipt of free school meals)
-* how you know that the pupils don't have access to a private device (for example, through phone calls to families or a survey you’ve conducted about device ownership)
+* how you know that the pupils do not have access to a private device (for example, through phone calls to families or a survey you’ve conducted about device ownership)
 * that all the devices your school or college has already, have been distributed

 ### If you’re applying for a local authority or academy trust, you need to tell us: